-The “vodka belt” consists of Norway, Sweden, Finland, Iceland, Russia, Estonia, Latvia, Lithuania, Belarus, Ukraine and central and eastern Poland.
+The “vodka belt” consists of Norway, Sweden, Finland, Iceland, and Russia.
+Also Estonia, Latvia, Lithuania, Belarus, Ukraine and central and eastern Poland.
 (In the map, blue is the vodka belt.
 Brown is the beer and purple is the wine belt.)
 People in the vodka belt tend to drink their vodka neat.
 That is without chilling it, pouring it over ice cubes, or mixing it with anything.

 Elsewhere, people tend to drink it in cocktails and mixed drinks.
 Some of the most popular include these.
 (Click link for recipe.)

-- Contains no gluten, salt, carbohydrates, cholesterol, or fats of any kind.1
+- Contains no gluten, salt, cars, cholesterol, or fats of any kind.1

 - Is completely clear, colorless, and tasteless when distilled.2

 - Is less likely to cause hangover than any other alcoholic beverage.
 That’s because it contains virtually no congeners.3